samlynndavis/ccw/README.md

 # From Chicago, With Love - Chicago Creative Women Project
-Interactive site highlighting the creative processes and background of five, female, Chicago creatives.
+Interactive site highlighting the creative processes and backgrounds of five Chicago creatives.

 Built with:
 * GSAP